 But some would argue that drag-king is like personne-it has a grammatical gender that is what it is, regardless of the identifying gender of the person.
-Others would say that by virtue of your using the word " drag-king " and something else, you necessarily accepting the masculine grammatical gender assignment.
-(K. Reynolds, communication personnelle, 24 juillet, 2021)9
+Others would say that by virtue of your using the word "drag-king" and not something else, you are necessarily accepting the masculine grammatical gender assignment.
+(K. Reynolds, personal communication, July 24, 2021)